facebook/zstd/tests/README.md

     dSpeed=   : Minimum decompression speed
     cMem=     : Maximum compression memory
-    lvl=      : Searches for solutions which are strictly better than that compression lvl in ratio and cSpeed, stc=      : When invoked with lvl=, represents percentage slack in ratio/cSpeed allowed for a solution to be considered (Default 99%)
+    lvl=      : Searches for solutions which are strictly better than that compression lvl in ratio and cSpeed, stc=      : When invoked with lvl=, represents percentage slack in ratio/cSpeed allowed for a solution to be considered (Default 100%)
               : In normal operation, represents percentage slack in choosing viable starting strategy selection in choosing the default parameters
-                (Lower value will begin with stronger strategies) (Default 90%) preferSpeed= / preferRatio=
+                (Lower value will begin with stronger strategies) (Default 90%) speedRatio=   (accepts decimals)
-              : Only affects lvl = invocations.
-Defines value placed on compression speed or ratio when determining overall winner (default speed = 1, ratio = 5 for both, higher = more valued). tries=    : Maximum number of random restarts on a single strategy before switching (Default 3) Higher values will make optimizer run longer, more chances to find better solution.
- -P#          : generated sample compressibility
+              : determines value of gains in speed vs gains in ratio when determining overall winner (default 5 (1% ratio = 5% speed)). tries=    : Maximum number of random restarts on a single strategy before switching (Default 3) Higher values will make optimizer run longer, more chances to find better solution. memLog    : Limits the log of the size of each memotable (1 per strategy).
+Setting memLog = 0 turns off memoization -P#          : generated sample compressibility
  -t#          : Caps runtime of operation in seconds (default : 99999 seconds (about 27 hours ))
  -v           : Prints Benchmarking output